r4qq/pso-crazy-man/README.md

 In progress:

- - cpp with SIMD (AVX with unalligned memory works, don't know much about templates unfortunately)
+ - cpp with SIMD (AVX with alligned memory)
- - rust (propably neve gonna finish)
+ - rust